wasanRuntime/a-b-testing/README.md

 print(tukey)
 ```

-The Tukey's HSD test results will provide the mean difference, the 95% confidence interval, and the adjusted p-value for each pair of promotional strategies.
-If the adjusted p-value is less than the chosen significance level (e.g., 0.05), we can conclude that the two promotional strategies have significantly different average weekly sales.
+### Results
+Tukey's HSD test results revealed:
+- **Promotion 1 vs. Promotion 2**: Significant difference (p-adj = 0.004).
+Promotion 1 had higher average weekly sales.
+- **Promotion 1 vs. Promotion 3**: No significant difference (p-adj = 0.6862).
+- **Promotion 2 vs. Promotion 3**: Marginal difference, but not convincingly significant (p-adj = 0.0371), with the confidence interval including zero.

+### Observation on Statistical Significance
+- **T-Test**: The significant p-value of 0.0037 suggests that the variation in average weekly sales among the promotional strategies is unlikely due to random chance.
+- **Tukey's HSD Test**: Adjusted p-values indicate that only the difference between Promotion 1 and Promotion 2 is robustly significant (p-adj = 0.004), implying a genuine difference in performance.

 ## Results and Recommendations

-Based on the ANOVA and Tukey's HSD test results, we can summarize the findings and provide recommendations for the Fast Food Marketing Campaign.

-1. ANOVA Test Results:
-   - The ANOVA test showed a statistically significant difference in the average weekly sales among the different promotional strategies (p-value < 0.05).

-2. Tukey's HSD Test Results:
+### Summary of Findings
+- The T-Test confirms that not all promotional strategies yield the same average weekly sales.
-   - The Tukey's HSD test revealed the following significant differences:
+- Tukey's HSD test results indicate:
+  - **Promotion 1 vs. Promotion 2**: Promotion 1 is significantly better.
+  - **Promotion 1 vs. Promotion 3**: No significant difference.
+  - **Promotion 2 vs. Promotion 3**: Only marginal evidence of a difference.

+### Recommendations
+- **Implement Promotion 1** broadly to maximize sales, as it significantly outperforms Promotion 2.
-     - Promotion 1 had significantly higher average weekly sales compared to Promotion 2 and Promotion 3.
+- **Consider replacing Promotion 2** with either Promotion 1 or 3 to enhance sales outcomes, given that Promotion 2 underperforms.
-     - Promotion 2 had significantly lower average weekly sales compared to Promotion 1 and Promotion 3.

-3. Recommendations:
-   - Based on the results, the most effective promotional strategy appears to be Promotion 1, which resulted in the highest average weekly sales.
-   - The company should consider implementing Promotion 1 across all locations to maximize the impact of the marketing campaign.
-   - For locations currently using Promotion 2, the company should consider transitioning to Promotion 1 or Promotion 3, as Promotion 2 was found to be significantly less effective.
-   - The company should continue to monitor the performance of the different promotional strategies and consider adjusting the campaign based on ongoing data analysis.
+- Ongoing monitoring and analysis are recommended to fine-tune the promotional strategy based on evolving data.

-In summary, the statistical analysis indicates that Promotion 1 is the most effective strategy for the Fast Food Marketing Campaign, and the company should focus on implementing this approach across all locations to maximize the impact on average weekly sales.
+This concludes the analysis of the A/B test for the fast food marketing campaign.
+For further details, please refer to the SQL results and Jupyter Notebook linked above.